|

 Colorimetric analysis of coloured solutions for quantitative analysis

-using a colorimeter is described in Appendix 9.
+using a colorimeter described in Appendix 9.

 Scandium